ustaxcourt/ef-cms/efcms-service/README.md

 - see https://medium.com/a-man-with-no-server/running-aws-lambda-and-api-gateway-locally-serverless-offline-3c64b3e54772
   for background.
 NOTE: Docker is required.

-1. `npm run install:lambda` install docker for lambda to run locally with serverless-local
-2. `npm run install:dynamodb` install a local dynamodb (optional)
+1. `npm run install:dynamodb` install a local dynamodb (optional)
-3. `npm run start:dynamodb` run the dynamodb on port 8000 (optional)
-4. `npm run start:local` in another terminal run the serverless-local on 3000
+2. `npm start` in another terminal run the serverless-local on 3000

 ## Load and Smoke Testing with Artillery